Your First 6 Months — BJJ Beginner Roadmap

 Test It Against Resistance

 Apply the concept deliberately in a round.
 It will fail.
-That failure is useful — it shows you exactly where the gap in your understanding is.
+That failure is useful — it shows exactly where the gap in your understanding is.
 Failure with intention is not failure.
 It's research.

 04 — Sparring & Rolling